Purdue University Fort Wayne

 Annual Development Plans for Academic Units

-The arrival of a new vice president for development served as the catalyst for the first formal coaching experience ever offered to PFW’s academic leaders.
+The arrival of a new vice chancellor for development served as the catalyst for the first formal coaching experience ever offered to PFW’s academic leaders.
 This young institution also has Division I athletics, so the delivery of AAP’s Philanthropy Fundamentals for Academic Leaders was also opened to the athletic director and the 14 head coaches of men’s and women’s teams at PFW.

 Rather than a one-day experience, PFW opted to spread the program over five sessions (90 minutes each), to be delivered monthly between February and June 2020.
 The academic and athletic cohorts were delivered separately, but on the same date.
 This worked well for the February and March sessions, but then Covid-19 changed everything.
 AAP seamlessly transitioned the remaining three courses over Zoom.
 Participants also continued to receive individual one-hour coaching sessions throughout the remainder of the program.
 Dr. Aaron Conley delivered the entire program and was joined in the third session by Paula Jenkins to discuss working with high net worth individuals, and in the final session by Carl Jaedicke to discuss corporate relations and volunteer advisory boards.